 The concepts and models that we propose to assess in this effort may at first seem overly-ambitious.
 However, our diverse team has expertise that overlaps with every technique we will implement.
 Moreover, our approach is one of utmost pragmatism.
 Ideas that work will continue to be pursued, but ideas that fail will be discounted (not necessarily discarded though).
 We believe it is important, however, to begin our effort with the most thorough and comprehensive mindset.
-Many ideas that have previously been explored have been through eyes of optimism.
+Many ideas that have previously been explored have been done so through eyes of optimism.
 Techniques are developed and presented in the light most favorable to that technique.
-Rarely does a peer-reviewed study propose a novel technique only to dismiss it in the Discussion in favor of a competitor's approach.
 By developing a common framework for testing all ideas, our investigation can objectively and quantitatively assess them.
 Although team members are contributing their own models for assessment, the team as a whole will evaluate and guide the evolution of the effort over the four-year program.